 — If you’re in the mood for some seafood and don’t already to have a trip booked to Maine, check out Dock Local!
 Their Lobster Grinder is to die for!
 If you’re looking for some comfort food, get their lobster mac.
 Trust me, they know what they’re doing.
 They have four locations within the Dallas area.

 — Sushi place that’s open until 2am?
 Okay then. — Located in Arlington within Ben Thanh Plaza and Central Market, this hole-in-the-wall place has some great dishes!
 You will not go wrong with their bò kho (Vietnamese beef stew)!
 My mom loves their cá kho (Vietnamese braised and caramelized fish) with white rice.
 They do not have a website.

 — Get the whole Japanese-take-your-shoes-off-before-you-sit experience!
 Just ask for a room when making reservations.
-Although I haven’t sat at their hibachi grill, Jinbeh is one of my favorite places to get sushi in the outskirts of Dallas (located Irving)!
+Although I haven’t sat at their hibachi grill, Jinbeh is one of my favorite places to get sushi in the outskirts of Dallas (located in Frisco and Lewisville)!
 My friends and I used to do a Sushi Saturday here for months!

 — I heard that they make the best Xiao Long Bao (Soup Dumplings) in Dallas!